-The simple answer (for us simpletons who aren’t too concerned about the finer details), is that resistance and impedance are essentially the same thing i.e. they are both a measure of how hard it is to send an electrical signal through a circuit.
+For simpletons like me who aren’t concerned about the finer details, the simple answer is that resistance and impedance are essentially the same things, i.e., they are both a measure of how hard it is to send an electrical signal through a circuit.

-Resistance is the term used when a circuit uses direct current (DC) - impedance is the term used when a circuit uses alternating current (AC).
+Resistance is the term used when a circuit uses direct current (DC), whereas impedance is used when a circuit uses alternating current (AC).

-Resistance and impedance are both measured in ohms - and can be written by using a little squiggly omega symbol like this – Ω
+Resistance and impedance are measured in ohms and can be written using a little squiggly omega symbol like this – Ω.

 What About Current and Voltage?

-Therefore if the resistance goes down, then either the voltage or the current must increase (usually the current).
-Either way, this puts an increased strain on the power supply of the amplifier.
+Therefore, if the resistance goes down, the voltage or the current must increase, which puts an increased strain on the amplifier’s power supply.

-For example, if you disconnect your 8 ohm speakers from your amplifier and connect 4 ohm speakers, then the resistance goes down.
-Less resistance lets more current flow and so the amplifier will have deliver more power to the speakers (current or voltage) - which it may not be designed to do.
+Less resistance allows more current flow, so the amplifier will have to deliver more power to the speakers – which it may not be designed to do.

-What Exactly Has Impedance Got To Do With My Speakers?
+What Has Impedance Got to Do with Your Speakers?

-Speakers designed for use in the home are usually rated at either 4, 6 or 8 ohms, although more specialised models may fall outside this range.
+Speakers designed for use in the home are usually rated at 4, 6 or 8 ohms, although more specialized models may fall outside this range.

-Impedance will usually be indicated as a nominal value.
-This means that it is an average figure, and the actual impedance over time will be higher or lower than this average value.
+The impedance will usually be indicated as a nominal value – an average figure – so the actual impedance over time can be higher or lower than the average.

-The benefit of 4 ohm speakers is that the increased current means they have a wider dynamic range and can be turned to high volumes more easily.
+Four-ohm speakers have a lower average resistance than 8-ohm speakers – and therefore draw more current.
+One benefit of 4-ohm speakers is that the increased current means they can be turned to high volumes more easily.

-In the picture above, the impedance is listed with a minimum amount - this refers to the lower limit of impedance that the speaker will fall to depending on the frequency of the audio signal.
+This can be good if you have an underpowered amplifier – but not so good if you turn it up too loud.
+In the picture above, the nominal impedance is listed with a minimum amount, and this refers to the lower impedance limit the speaker will reach – depending on the audio signal’s frequency.